 Let’s suppose for a moment that you want your club to perform community service in which you recycle computers and give them to people who need them.
 Before you begin, there are some questions you should address:

 - Are you going to help families from your school?
 If so, you can work with your school’s community liaison, school counselor, or even classroom teachers to help locate families in need of a computer.
 One additional question: if you are going to give computers to students’ families, how are the families going to get them?
 The Asian Penguins established the practice of going on Penguin missions, which are field trips to bring computers to families’ homes.
 However, when it is more convenient for the Asian Penguins and the family, sometimes the parents will come to the school to pick up the computer.
+For the Penguin Corps, the practice was strictly to have families pick up the computers at school.
+Both practices work.

 - If you plan to take computers to families homes -- making it a field trip for the club members who are going -- make sure you are aware of your school’s transportation and field trip policies.
 These can vary greatly from school to school.